FynnEnder0/n8n-suprabase-setup/README.md

-# 🐳 Docker n8n + Supabase Setup
+# 🐳 Docker n8n + Supabase Setup with Traefik

-Complete Docker setup with n8n and Supabase sharing a PostgreSQL database via a common Docker network.
+Complete Docker setup with n8n and Supabase sharing a PostgreSQL database via a common Docker network, with Traefik as an automatic reverse proxy with SSL.

 ## 🏗️ Modular Architecture